Interested in joining the leadership team that supports and helps build the WPSeattle community?

-Prerequisites: To become a community leader, you must have at least one year of experience hosting a WordPress meetup in the Seattle area or have served as a co-organizer for WordCamp Seattle at least once.
-If you’ve done both, that’s even better.
+Prerequisites: To become a community leader, you must have at least one year of experience hosting a WordPress meetup in the Seattle area or have served as a co-organizer for WordCamp Seattle at least once, or have equivalent experience.

 The first step in the process is letting the current leadership team know of your interest.
 We’ll be happy to help you gain the requisite experience you’ll need if you’re not already an experienced host or veteran WordCamp co-organizer.
 If you meet the criteria, you’ll be asked to shadow one or more leaders for a trial period, during which time you’ll learn about the duties of the role.
 If there’s mutual agreement that you’d be a good fit following the trial period, you’ll be added to the leadership team for a two-year term.